 Hard wiring with ethernet cable

-An ethernet network cable running from your router to the outbuilding to a hard-wired WiFi access point.
-This is a very reliable connection method as it’s effectively plugging an access point directly into your router.
-You’ll get your full broadband speed with no loss of performance.
+An ethernet network cable running from your router to the outbuilding, terminating with a network point and/or a WiFi access point.
+As it’s a direct, hard-wired connection to your router, this is a very reliable method.
+You’ll get your full broadband speed with virtually no loss of performance.

 There are, however, a few caveats:

 - It’s inadvisable for distances of more than 100m due to signal degradation over longer cable runs.
-If your outbuilding is further away, point-to-point is a better solution.
+If your outbuilding is further away, point-to-point may a better solution.

-- Getting a cable across your garden could be tricky.
-If you’re having electricity run to your outbuilding you could have the ethernet cable run at the same time to save cost and hassle.
+- Running a cable across your garden may be tricky.
+If you’re having electricity run to your outbuilding, consider running ethernet cable at the same time to save cost and hassle.
 If not, it means either digging a trench to bury the cable or laying it above ground.

 - Going below ground means you’ll need more expensive shielded gel-filled ethernet cable to protect the internal wires.
 Any breakdown in the cable could be costly and disruptive to fix.